 When that unpleasant chill hits the air, it's time to get tips on how to keep your skin hydrated in the wintertime.
-Dryness can be uncomfortable, and it's important to defend yourself against the elements in order to maintain smoothness and suppleness all season long.
-Keeping skin beautiful and hydrated in colder weather calls for both internal and external care.
+Dryness can be uncomfortable, and it's important to defend yourself against the elements to maintain skin smoothness and suppleness all season.
+Keeping skin hydrated and beautiful in colder weather calls for both internal and external care.

 Best Practices to Keep Your Skin Hydrated in Winter

 The old saying "you are what you eat" holds true when it comes to your skin.
-Moisturizing your body from the inside reaps huge rewards for the way your skin appears on the outside.
+Moisturizing your body with the right nutrients from the inside reaps huge rewards for the way your skin appears on the outside.